 The preparation of the condensed consolidated financial statements, in conformity with U.S. GAAP, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
-Actual results could differ materially from those estimates.
+The Company considered COVID-19 related impacts to its estimates, as appropriate, within its condensed consolidated financial statements and there may be changes to those estimates in future periods.
+The Company believes that the accounting estimates are appropriate after giving considerations to the increased uncertainties surrounding the severity and duration of the COVID-19 pandemic.
+Such estimates and assumptions are subject to inherent uncertainties, actual results could differ materially from those estimates.